 “Come on.
 It’ll be fun.”
 I was practically begging him to join us.

-His eyes searched mine.
+His eyes searched mine, but I don’t think he was looking for reassurance.
 “Okay, but you’ll have to help me.”

 Seth was right about not knowing how to play basketball.
-We called him on double-dribble almost immediately, and I gently explained to him what it meant.
+We called him on double dribble almost immediately, and I gently explained to him what it meant.
 Same with traveling.
-He laughed at his own ignorance and made self-deprecating jokes about his lack of ball handling skills, shooting me a leer, which didn’t go unnoticed.
-He caught on quick, though.
+He laughed at his own ignorance and made self-deprecating jokes about his lack of ball-handling skills, shooting me a leer, which left me speechless.
+Seth caught on quick though.
 We’d put him on the other team—the one that was losing at break—and it seemed he far preferred guarding me to taking shots.
 More than once he brushed up against me in a way that couldn’t have been an accident, always accompanied with that teasing smile of his.